Meet the Team

-Prior to his appointment he was the National Implementation Lead at the Department of Health on the development and implementation of ambulance performance standards.
+Prior to his appointment as a non-Executive Director he was the National Implementation Lead at the Department of Health on the development and implementation of ambulance performance standards.
 He is also a former Chief Executive of Kent Ambulance Service.
 He has been Chairman of the Association of Air Ambulances and President of the British Association of Public Communication Officers.

 In 2013 Hayden was awarded the Queens Ambulance Medal in the Queens New Year’s honours.
 He currently runs his own company working with both private and public health care providers.

 Jamie is the Finance and Operations Director for North West Private Ambulance Liaison Services, based in the north west, having been part of the small team which founded the company in 2012, having worked in an emergency care role within the NHS for 7 years before joining the NWPALS journey.